Clients¶

 client_cert_key (str, optional) – Path to client side certificate key file.

-poll_backoff_min (float, default=0.05) – Problem status is polled with exponential back-off schedule.
-Duration of the first interval (between first and second poll) is set to
+strategy can still be used if desired.poll_backoff_min (float, default=0.05) – When problem status is polled with exponential back-off schedule, the duration of the first interval (between first and second poll) is set to

 poll_backoff_min

-seconds.poll_backoff_max (float, default=60) – Problem status is polled with exponential back-off schedule.
-Maximum back-off period is limited to
+seconds.poll_backoff_max (float, default=60) – When problem status is polled with exponential back-off schedule, the maximum back-off period is limited to

 poll_backoff_max